cwcyau/foai-cdt/docs/project-choice.md

 This means we are offering students the chance to develop their own research proposal to be undertaken in Years 2-4 of the programme and to engage in an iterative process of constructive, critical assessment to improved and refine the proposal in order to arrive at a final programme of research.

-We would also like to offer students to form teams and develop *coordinated research projects* with the EIT.
+We would also like to offer students the opportunity to form teams and develop *coordinated research projects* with the EIT.
 These will be a series of interconnected research activities that will be undertaken by two or more students centred around a central large-scale research problem.
 We anticipate coordinated research projects will involve access to significant resources (e.g. data and compute, experimental follow-up, etc) where the scale and cost of the provision of such resouces cannot be justified for a single research student only.

 ## Individual vs Coordinated Proposals?